LPology/Simple-Ajax-Uploader/README.md

 });
 ```

 When the plugin detects browsers that support the HTML5 File API, the `progress` event is used.
-For other browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php (included).
+For other browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php.

 In both cases, everything is handled internally - feature detection, calculation, key handling, etc., with completion percentage passed to the `onProgress` callback.